 The SRTP package does not define protocol elements for performing SRTP key management.
 Instead, the Key Management Scheme (km) property allows the MGC to indicate the use of one of several, already established, key management schemes.

-The only key management scheme supported by version 1 of the package is the use of SDP security descriptions (see [IETF RFC 4568]) in the Local and Remote Descriptors.
-Further details about the adaptation of these security descriptions for use in ITU-T H.248 are provided in clause 7.
-Future versions of this package may allow the use of additional key management schemes, for example, SDP key management extensions (see [b-IETF RFC 4567]).
+The two key management schemes supported by version 2 of the package is the use of SDP security descriptions (see [IETF RFC 4568]) in the Local and Remote Descriptors and the use of DTLS-SRTP.
+Further details about the adaptation of these security descriptions for use in ITU-T H.248 are provided in clause 7 and 8.

+NOTE –Future versions of this package may allow the use of additional key management schemes, for example, SDP key management extensions (see [b-IETF RFC 4567]).

 By default, the value of the Key Management Scheme property is "None"; indicating that no key management is used, and therefore SRTP is not employed.
 This prevents an MGC that is unaware of this package from inadvertently "turning on" SRTP through the careless inclusion of SDP parameters in the Local and Remote Descriptors.